Post-Surgery Massage, Stretching & Exercises For Rapid Recovery

 Magnesium deficiency is often associated with muscle cramps, especially in athletes and people who engage in regular physical activity.
 When magnesium levels drop too low, muscles may not fully relax, leading to the sensation of cramp or stiffness.
 Increasing your magnesium intake can help alleviate these this by supporting the muscles ability to relax.

 If you suffer from cramps, particularly during the night, magnesium might offer some relief.
+Click to read about signs of low magnesium.
 It’s important to note, however, that it’s always best to talk to a healthcare provider if cramps persist.
 They could be caused by other underlying issues.

 Magnesium For Tight Muscles Caused By Stress